openwall/john/doc/SHOW_FORMATS_OPTION.md

 ...]}]
 ```

-When PWDUMP format of file is identified, the third field (aka "uid")
+When PWDUMP format of file is identified, the third field (aka `uid`)
 is used for full LM hash.
 With such line, it is not possible to load
 `aaaaaaaaaaaaaaaabbbbbbbbbbbbbbbb` as LM, the hash should be extracted
 onto a separate line manually.